Floorp-Projects/Floorp/mobile/android/android-components/docs/rfcs/0007-synchronized-releases.md

 Synchronizing the branching and versioning of Android Components with the Mozilla release trains (GeckoView) to simplify release processes and integration by:

 * Having just one component implementing `concept-engine` with GeckoView
-* Having the `master` branch track only GeckoView Nightly
+* Having the `main` branch track only GeckoView Nightly
 * Creating branches and releases tracking matching GeckoView releases (e.g. GeckoView 89.0 -> Android Components 89.0)

 ## Motivation